Gowsikkan/E-commerce-Sentimental-Analysis/README.md

 ```

 # Model Used
-Support Vector Machine
+Navie bayes Classification

 # Accuracy
-The accuracy of the Model is 94.08%
+The accuracy of the Model is 85.11%